brutella/hc/Readme.md

-# HAP.GO
+# HomeControl

-*hap.go* is an implementation of the HomeKit Accessory Protocol (HAP) to create HomeKit bridges.
+*HomeControl* is an implementation of the HomeKit Accessory Protocol (HAP) to create HomeKit bridges.
 A HomeKit bridge makes non-HomeKit accessories available to HomeKit by acting as a middleman.

 ### NOTICE